SiddhaK17/Coffee-Machine-Project/README.md

 This project was designed and implemented as part of my structured journey into advanced Python development, modeled on real world systems.
 Developed under the guidance of Dr. Angela Yu throughout her programming curriculum, it builds upon a foundational CLI version and elevates it with robust object oriented design principles for better scalability and code maintainability.

-The aim was not only to simulate a functional coffee machine but also to demonstrate how clean code architecture and separation of concerns can transform a basic program into a well-structured, extensible application.
+The aim was not only to simulate a functional coffee machine but also to demonstrate how clean code architecture and separation of concerns can transform a basic program into a well structured, extensible application.

 Special thanks to all the open source contributors and educators who inspire cleaner code and better software design.